Horse pond

-A horse pond is a body of water used, and generally created, for the welfare of horses.
+A horse pond is a body of water used, and generally created, for the benefit of horses.
 Horses can drink water and wash their legs in these ponds.
 While horse ponds were once important for the welfare of horses, they are less common in the age of powered transportation.
 In the equine community, horse ponds are not commonly seen due to the invention of wash racks, water troughs, and antibacterial soaps, which did not exist when horses were used as a primary source of transportation.
 These ponds are still used today, however, they are more uncommon because they are less sanitary than the alternative options, and are harder to maintain.

 Construction

 When a horse pond was constructed in well-drained soil, and not supplied by a brook, it was lined with puddling, about 6-7 inches thick, constructed of clay and lime, rammed or trampled home.
 The lime was to prevent worms burrowing through the clay and making it porous.
-Over the puddling, a causeway of tone and sand is laid, to protect the puddling form the horses' hooves.
+Over the puddling, a causeway of tone and sand is laid, to protect the puddling from the horses' hooves.

 Horse ponds, especially by roads, were often designed so that the horses, and their vehicle, could be driven in one end and out the other.
 The water would rise no higher than the horses' knees.